 So today I want to hold up my hand and say:

-“I’m racist, because my white privilege has made me blind to systemic racism.
+“I’m racist, because my white privilege has made me ignorant of systemic racism.
 But I’m going to do better.”

 “I’m sexist, because I’ve accepted too many issues affecting women as ‘just how things are’, and I need to do better to tackle such inequalities.”